eiscor/eiscor/src/docs/DOFFQR.md

-# DOHFQR - Double Orthogonal Hessenberg Fast QR eigensolver #
+# DOFFQR - Double Orthogonal hessenberg Factored Fast QR eigensolver #

-This routine computes the eigenvalues and optionally eigenvectors of a real orthogonal upper-Hessenberg matrix using a fast QR algorithm.
-The output is the Winter-Murnaghan or real Schur factorization where the block triangular part is stored in the same array as the input matrix.
+This routine computes the eigenvalues and optionally eigenvectors of a real orthogonal upper-Hessenberg matrix that is stored as the product of N-1 Givens' rotations and a complex diagonal matrix with entries +/- 1 using a fast QR algorithm.
+On output the eigenvalues are stored in the diagonal matrix.

-## DOHFQR(COMPZ,N,H,Z,ITS,WORK,INFO) ##
+## DOFFQR(COMPZ,N,Q,D,Z,ITS,INFO) ##

 ### INPUT VARIABLES: ###